mykeels/multi-armed-bandit-problem/README.md

 # Multi-armed Bandit Problem

-This repo is inspired the [original](https://github.com/lilianweng/multi-armed-bandit).
+This repo is inspired by the [original](https://github.com/lilianweng/multi-armed-bandit).